-We thank Cochrane Neonatal: Colleen Ovelman, Managing Editor; Jane Cracknell, Assistant Managing Editor; Roger Soll, Cocoordinating editor, who provided editorial and administrative support; and Kath Wright (CRD, York) for the electronic search strategy and database management.
-Carol Friesen, Cochrane Neonatal Information Specialist, peer reviewed the searches.
+We thank Cochrane Neonatal: Colleen Ovelman (former Managing Editor); Jane Cracknell (Managing Editor); Roger Soll (Co-Coordinating editor), who provided editorial and administrative support; and Kath Wright (Centre for Reviews and Dissemination, York) for the electronic search strategy and database management.

-Jeffrey Horbar and Souvik Mitra have peer reviewed and offered feedback on this protocol.
+Jeffrey Horbar and Steven Kwasi Korang have peer reviewed and offered feedback on this protocol.